Alberta Bankruptcy Exemptions

 - Where the debtor’s primary income is from farming operations, personal property required by the debtor for the proper and efficient conduct of the debtor’s farming operations for the next 12 months.

-- Registered Retirement Savings Plans RRSPs, Registered Retirement Income Funds (RRIFs), Registered Disability Savings Plans (RDSP) and Deferred Profit Sharing Plans (DPSPs).
+- Registered Retirement Savings Plans RRSPs, Registered Retirement Income Funds (RRIFs), Registered Disability Savings Plans (RDSP), Deferred Profit Sharing Plans (DPSPs) and Registered Education Saving Plans (RESP’s).

 NOTE:This went into force in Alberta on October 1, 2009.